Alvintol/Piggy-Financial/react-front-end/public/docs/planning-presenting/presentation.md

 - ```We look at our savings and see we only need about $700.```
 - ```We just won a bet against Kevin recently and lets throw that money into our savings to hit our goal!```
 - ```As you can see, I've very bad at keeping steady with my goals```
-- ```The green guide line helped me visualize that I've veered off course and helped me kind of correct it few times in this process```
+- ```The guide line helped me visualize that I've veered off course and helped me kind of correct it few times in this process```
 - ```Now lets go break that piggy!```
 - ```We can now see that vacation mode is accessible since we were are saving for a vacation```\
 (break the pig)\